BRYANT LEGAL GROUP

 • Whether you are rich or poor, you are entitled to the full disability benefit that was bargained for through the insurance contract.

-Now, when it comes to Social Security Disability Insurance benefits, most ERISA long-term disability plans have an offset that requires you to apply for SSDI benefits.
-However, private disability policies usually do not have the same application and offset requirement.
-This is policy specific, and our experienced disability insurance attorneys are available for consultation in order to help you understand your policy.
+When it comes to Social Security Disability Insurance benefits, most ERISA long-term disability plans have an offset that requires you to apply for SSDI benefits.
+However, private disability policies usually do not have the same application and offset requirements.
+This is policy specific, and our Chicago disability attorneys are available for consultation to help you understand your policy.

 Contact Bryant Legal Group